bankroll-py/bankroll/README.md

 # Usage

-After being set up, `trader-portfolio` can be used from the command line to bring together data from multiple brokerages.
+After being set up, `broke` can be used from the command line to bring together data from multiple brokerages.

 For example, to show all positions held in both Interactive Brokers and Charles Schwab:

 ```
-python3 trader-portfolio.py \
+python3 broke.py \
   --twsport 7496 \
   --schwabpositions ~/Positions-2019-01-01.CSV \
   --schwabtransactions ~/Transactions_20190101.CSV \